 Treasurer’s Certificates of Residency

-Students attending Community Colleges may obtain a Certificate of Residency from the Treasurer’s Office free of charge, or they can download it here in PDF format.
-To qualify, the student must have resided within the county for any period up to 6 months prior to the beginning of a semester and have been a resident of New York State for the past 12 months.
+Students attending Community Colleges may obtain a Certificate of Residency from the Treasurer’s Office free of charge.
+The application may be downloaded here, as well as an instruction sheet.
+To qualify, the student must provide proof of residing within the county for any period up to 6 months prior to the beginning of a semester and have been a resident of New York State for the past 12 months.

 Tax Search Certificates